fegastal/42SP-Labs-Notes/README.md

 We need to be careful about this, because if we order the table in ascending order, when we remove the elements from the list, they will be removed from the beginning and we need to always remove the elements with the lowest frequency.

+It is also nice to note that the Linked List knowledge was started along the [Push Swap](https://miro.com/app/board/uXjVPG5JxXA=/?share_link_id=610858182881) project, the first project of the second phase of 42SP :) this helped in the design of this part of the project.

-Sorting the previous sentence in ascending order, we have:
+Sorting the previous sentence "I want to get an internship" in ascending order, we have:

 symbol  | frequency |
 ---|------|